 Edward Birchall died in Middlewich in 1903, he was only 48, officially he died from phthisis.
 Was there a genetic predisposition to this tubercle bacillus, as his dad and granddad both died of this dreadful affliction within three years of each other? ... but 'exhaustion' tells more ...
 Edward was fastidious, a stickler for detail, diffident almost self-effacing as he mastered his skills and strived for perfection with wood ... they don't make craftsmen like that anymore ... ?

-Many many of the Birchalls found useful employment in this industry, including William who was a 'Staffman in a Silk Mill' when he died.
-William was trained in the intricacies of silk throwing in Newcastle-under-Lyme, where in 1851 he was living with George & Elizabeth Boult at 6 Rye Croft, Newcastle under Lyme?
+Many many of the Birchalls found useful employment in the silk industry, including William who was a 'Staffman in a Silk Mill' when he died on September 30th 1860, aged 29.
+William followed his father into silk and was trained in the intricacies of silk throwing in Newcastle-under-Lyme, where in 1851 census he was living with George & Elizabeth Boult at 6 Rye Croft, Newcastle under Lyme ... described as 'son'?
 See below ...

 Ann Threadgold was born on 1/3/1828 in Sandbach, the daughter of Samuel Threadgold (-) and Hannah Cartwright (-).
 In 1841 Ann was with the Cartwrights at Heath West, Astbury.
 In 1851 she was working as 23 year old servant girl with the Wooley family at Newfield House, Common Lane, Sandbach.
 Frances (Fanny) Cartwright (1834-1909), Ann's cousin, born in Congleton in 1835, was a witness at Ann & William's wedding in 1854.
 The other witness was John Shenton (1824-1917).
 In 1854 John Shenton, a miner from Staffordshire, married Frances Cartwright in Congleton!
 Job Shenton (1837-1918), John's younger brother, also married into the Cartwright family, to Mary Ann Cartwright (1840-1900) in Congleton in 1859.
 It seems family bonds were thick around Congleton in the mid 1800s.
 The Stentons have a fabulous website, their route to Congleton was from Chedderton, Ippstones ... seeking work ... a trek from North Stafforshire coal mines to the Congleton Mills?

 Young Edward, born in 1854, was a fine lad but soon tragedy was to strike the family.
 At 29 years of age, in 1860, his dad William died of Phthisis Pulmonarlis, or what was then called 'consumption', today we know the terrible affliction as tuberculosis ...
-William suffered for many months and passed the disease on to his father James who suffered for three years before also succumbing to the same dreaded infection in 1863.
-Dad and granddad both gone within 3 years of each other and little Edward only 6 years old ... but the family rallied round, Auntie Mary's husband George Nield handled all the arrangements for both William & his dad James ...
+William suffered for many months and passed the disease on to his father James who suffered for three years before he also succumbed to the same dreaded infection in 1863.
+Dad and granddad both gone within 3 years of each other and little Edward was only 6 years old ... but the family rallied round, Auntie Mary's husband George Nield handled all the arrangements for both William & his dad James ...

-'run, Mary dear, just around the corner, and get some fresh eggs at Tippings, and see if he has any fresh cut ham, and Mary, you must get a pennyworth of milk & a loaf of bread, mind you, get it fresh and new, no that's not all, get six pennyworth of rum to warm the tea, get that at The Grapes ... '
+'Run, Mary dear, just around the corner, and get some fresh eggs at Tippings, and see if he has any fresh cut ham, and Mary, you must get a pennyworth of milk & a loaf of bread, mind you, get it fresh and new, no that's not all, get six pennyworth of rum to warm the tea, get that at The Grapes ... '

 After William died Ann was resilient and worked in a grocer's shop to make ends meet and educate her son.
 The 1861 census finds them at Middlewich Road, Sandbach, with Edward at school and Ann earning extra pennies by taking in a lodger.
-Edward picked himself up, dusted himself down, and worked hard, equipping himself with the skills of a craftsman, he served his apprenticeship as a joiner ...
+Edward picked himself up, dusted himself down, and worked hard, equipping himself with the skills of a craftsman ... he served his apprenticeship as a joiner.